labgem/microscope-user-doc/docs/content/mage/info.rst

 .. image:: img/dbcan.png

+Each line presents a correspondance between the genomic object and a CAZy found by one of the tools used by dbCAN2:

 * **CAZy_fam:** name of the CAZy family (linked to the corresponding CAZy’s family web page).
 * **CAZy_subfam:** name of the CAZy subfamily (linked to the corresponding CAZy’s subfamily web page).
 * **Begin:** position, on the HMM, of the beginning of the alignment between the sequence and the HMM (only if **Method** is **HMMER**).
 * **End:** position, on the HMM, of the end of the alignment between the sequence and the HMM (only if **Method** is **HMMER**).
 * **Method:** method by which this correspondance was found.
 * **Number of tools:** number of tools that found the same correspondance as this one.
+If > 2, the prediction is considered correct.

 =========
 Resistome